AdobeDocs/experience-manager-65.en/help/forms/using/custom-special-characters.md

     1. Click **OK** and then click **Save All**.
 The specialcharacters folder is created in the specified path.

-       After creating the overlay, verify node structure tags.
-Each node created in /apps using the overlay should have same class and properties as defined in /libs for that node.
-If any property or tag is missing in node structure under /apps location, sync its tags with the corresponding node in /libs.
+       After creating the overlay, verify the node structure tags.
+Each node created in /apps using the overlay should have the same class and properties as defined in /libs for that node.
+If any property or tag is missing in the node structure under /apps location, sync its tags with the corresponding node in /libs.

 1. Ensure that the **[!UICONTROL textEditorConfig]** node has the following properties and values: